sionleroux/releasestatus/README.md

 	curl localhost:8080/start

-To stop mark it as done, call the stop endpoint:
+To mark it as done, call the stop endpoint:

 	curl localhost:8080/stop